fluiddyn/fluidsimfoam/doc/tuto_phill.myst.md

 +++ {"user_expressions": []}

-Similar to *3d_phill*, in order to plot the outputs, we are using `sim.output.fields`.
-We start by plot overall mesh and try to zoom it.
+Again, we plot the mesh and demonstrate how to zoom on it:

 ```{code-cell} ipython3
 plotter = sim.output.fields.plot_mesh(color="black", show=False);